OraonShivam21/tracker-jet-app/README.md

 - **Vikas Yadav** - fw27_137

 ## Live Demo
-Get the live demo of our deployed website through the link: [Traker Jet App](https://tracker-jet-app.vercel.app/)
+Get the live demo of our deployed website through the link: [Tracker Jet App](https://tracker-jet-app.vercel.app/)

 ## Tech Stack
 The Tracker Jet website used these tech stacks as mentioned below for its creation: